-What started by several civil society affiliated groups within Lebanon, grew into the millions of Lebanese, and descendants of Lebanon, joining together in Beirut and across cities around the world to express their anger over the deep economic crisis and rampant state corruption plaguing Lebanon.
+What started by several civil society affiliated groups within Lebanon, grew into millions of Lebanese, and descendants of Lebanon, joining together in Beirut and across cities around the world to express their anger over the deep economic crisis and rampant state corruption plaguing Lebanon.
 A decision to impose a tax on all WhatsApp and Facebook Messenger calls appeared to be the trigger for many Lebanese citizens, who felt that the government’s proposed solutions to the crisis were inefficient.
 Lebanon already has some of the highest mobile network prices in the world.
 Ongoing problems in Lebanon include a longstanding environmental crises, water and electricity shortages, crumbling infrastructure and lack of state services, and extremely unequal distribution of riches and economic depletion.
 Generally, the mass protest has been peaceful and at times even amusing.
 Two weeks following the beginning of the protests, Saad Hariri resigns as Prime Minister.
-Unimpressed and wanting all officials to resign, including President Michel Aoun, protesters are still flooding the streets.

 Anti-government protests continued after Hariri’s resignation, while political parties negotiated for weeks before nominating Hassan Diab, a professor and former education minister, to replace him on December 19.
 Echoing protester demands, Diab promised to form a government of independent experts within six weeks.

 The protests and political deadlock have brought Lebanon to its worst economic crisis since the 1975-1990 civil war.